Kristfur/the-fire-pit/README.md

 ## Features to Implement

-- User email varification, to ensure that every user has a vaild email address.
+- User email verification, to ensure that every user has a valid email address.
 - Ability for users to edit their account information, to change their name or email.
 - The ability for users to create accounts and login with their google account for easily registering as a new user.
-- Optimize the allotment of tables, as currently each table have a set capacity and if a booking calls for 2 tables, the allotment will not take into account combining two tables into one larger table (the total table capacity will decreade by 2 seats where the tables connect).
+- Optimize the allotment of tables, as currently each table have a set capacity and if a booking calls for 2 tables, the allotment will not take into account combining two tables into one larger table (the total table capacity will decrease by 2 seats where the tables connect).
-- Redistribute tables after a staff member changes the table capacities to reflect the new capacities, and forbid the staff if the new capacity cannot accomidate the current bookings.
+- Redistribute tables after a staff member changes the table capacities to reflect the new capacities, and forbid the staff if the new capacity cannot accommodate the current bookings.

 # Design

 ## Color Scheme

 The main colors for the site are (#454545) for the background and (#fea601) for the text.
-These colors were chosen to got with the theme of the resturaunt, a fire pit.
+These colors were chosen to go with the theme of the restaurant, a fire pit.

 ## Wireframes